 Shortcuts and Tips

-I like to take shortcuts when I can and so for these homemade buttermilk biscuits, I used to use my food processor to incorporate butter into the flour mixture.
-It was so much easier than a fork, knife, or pastry blender.
-All one has to do is pulse butter in flour a few times until the pieces are the size of peas.
+I like to take shortcuts when I can and for these homemade buttermilk biscuits, I use my food processor to incorporate butter into the flour mixture.
+It is much easier than a fork, knife, or pastry blender.
+Simply pulse butter in flour a few times until the pieces are the size of peas.

 Another option for getting small pieces of butter is to use a cheese grater.
 You want the butter to be really cold.
 Freeze a stick of butter for 10-15 minutes for the best results.